 This program is a voluntary accreditation scheme designed for organisations who have a duty of care to children and young people whilst delivering a service or activity to them and/or their families.
 It systematically builds the capacity of organisations to keep children and young people safe from abuse and exploitation by staff, volunteers or other related individuals.

-Gaining full accreditation means that YMCA NSW successfully meets and complies to the ACF’s seven standards of the accreditation requirements.
+Gaining full accreditation means that the Y successfully meets and complies to the ACF’s seven standards of the accreditation requirements.
 It recognises that we know how to keep children and young people safe from harm and endorses our efforts to actively pursue the highest level of child safety in our organisation.

 The accreditation also highlights our ability to:

-Over the past few years, YMCA NSW has worked hard to ensure safeguarding of children and young people is embedded in its culture.
+Over the past few years, The Y has worked hard to ensure safeguarding of children and young people is embedded in its culture.

-For more information on the accreditation process, visit Australian Childhood Foundation's website.
+For more information on the accreditation process, visit the Australian Childhood Foundation online.